Azwa32/IP-System-Monitor/README.md

 /Web Client/templates/index.html
 .html for the web app

+# Requirements

+-Server App-
+import os
+import time
+import firebase_admin

+-Database-
+Firebase Firestore Database

+-Web app-
+import Flask
+import firebase_admin

 # Design choices

-programming language choices
+-programming language choices-
 I had a need for this app at my workplace as an Audio Visual Integrator for a particular installation about 4000kms away.
 I knew we were sending equipment to site shortly and I'd need to get the app loaded onto a pc ready for an installer to put into place.
 A week after this the equipment would be onsite and installers would be working over the weekend when I'm not online, this is why a public facing web app was so useful for this project.
-This gave me 1 week to make the server app and another week to make the web app, all after hours from my day job.
+This gave me 1 week to make the server app and another week to make the web app, amostly after hours from my day job.

-detect ip address or mac address detecting devices by ip address seemed obvious as once a device can be pinged at its ip address it proves a device is in a reasonable state for further config so it was the logical choice.
+-detect ip address or mac address-
+Detecting devices by ip address seemed obvious as once a device can be pinged at its ip address it proves a device is in a reasonable state for further config so it was the logical choice.

 There may be a benefit to having ip addresses detected by mac address for a random assignment DHCP network but for this project I decided to stick with IP address as the reference

-database type/hosting choices
+-database type/hosting choices-
 I wanted to utilise a free cloud hosted database service.
-I had also wanted to stick with SQL as I had some familiarity with it.
+I also wanted to stick with SQL as I had recent familiarity with it.
 Azure was a logical choice for SQL but I wasn't confident i could get it set up intime.
 In the end i chose Firebase Firestore as it seemed quick to get up and running and the documentation was comprehensive with python examples.

-scripting
+-scripting language-
-I had initially wanted to use HTML CSS JS for the web app however I had more confidence I could get a FLASK instance up and running in the timeframe.
+I had initially wanted to use HTML CSS JS for the web app however I had more confidence I could get a FLASK instance up and running in the timeframe as I has recent experience with Flask from CS50.

-website hosting choices
+-website hosting choices-
-Initially i planned to host on Azure with the db but with the move to firestore I planned to use their project hosting.
-Once I got to uploading the web app I discovered I'd need to use cloud store due to the FLASK instance and would require a credit card on file and wasn't suitable.
+Initially I planned to host on Azure with the db but with the move to firestore I planned to then use their project hosting.
+Once I got to uploading the web app I discovered I'd need to use cloud store due to the FLASK instance and would require a credit card on file and that wasn't suitable.
 Pythonanywhere was quick to setup and given its only a single page web app seemed suitable enough.
 Due to the simple setup it allowed me to get thr project uploaded by the deadline.

 log in/no log in
 As there is no personal or secure information presented in the HTML it seemed like overkill and needlessly comples to have the app behind a login